 When you are driving, you must always have with you :

 - Car registration ( original and not a copy ... )

 - European Accident form ( European-Accident-Form-English-and-French)

-- The last motor vehicle inspection ( Contrôle technique )
+- The MOT test ( Contrôle technique )

 If you sell the car, you must :

-- Have a recent motor vehicle inspection (MOT)
+- Have a recent motor vehicle inspection MOT ( Contrôle technique)

-- Fill the "certificat de cession" form and give a part to the Prefecture and the other part to the new owner
+- Fill in the "certificat de cession" form and give one part of it to the Prefecture and the other part to the new owner

 - Give the crossed-out " certificat d'immatriculation " to the new owner with mention " vendu le xx/xx/2xxx "

-- Visit ANTS website to declare the transaction and receive a code
+- Go to ANTS website to declare the transaction and receive a code

-- Give to code to the new owner
+- Give the code to the new owner

 Who can drive my car ?

-- Anyone can drive except if you choose a "conduite exclusive" contract
+- Anyone can drive except if you choose a "exclusive driver " policy ( conduite exclusive )

-- A young driver ( less than 23 and without his own car insurance ) but he will support a larger excess if he is involved in an "at fault" accident
+- A young driver ( under 23 without his own car insurance ) : if he causes an accident he will have a high franchise to pay

 Where can I drive the car ?

-- Everywhere in the world but for short periods ( less than 3 months )
+- Anywhere in the world but only for short periods ( less than 3 months )

-- The roadside assistance will follow you in those countries written on back face of the insurance certificate
+- The roadside assistance will follow you in the countries listed on back of your insurance certificate